 We recommend examining your oral cavity, teeth and gums, neck and face monthly.
 It is equally important to visit your dentist for oral cancer screening.
 Your dentist will advise you on frequency of visits.
 Do not ignore suspicious lumps, sores or discolorations.

 Contact your dentist or oral surgeon if you have any concerns or questions regarding the health of your neck, face, mouth or jaw.
-Contact our office In Midland for a consultation at (989) 839-9979.
+Contact our office for a consultation at (989) 839-9979.